esrlabs/northstar/README.md

 solution, Northstar is completely developed in Rust, a language designed to afford the performance of C/C++ without their footguns.

+The [Northstar - Embedded Container Runtime](doc/Northstar%20-%20Embedded%20Container%20Runtime.pdf) whitepaper describes the motivation and initial concepts and ideas of Northstar.

 ### Containers

 Northstar containers are called `NPK`.
 The NPK format is heavily inspired by the